 Serve my healthier version of chicken salad inside a halved avocado cup for a convenient lunch portion.
 In fact, most salad ingredients would work inside an avocado cup, so make your own creation from your leftovers!

 18. Vietnamese Avocado Zoodle Bowl from Avocado Central

 Have you ever had zucchini noodles?
 They are easy to make!
 All you need is this spiralizer.
 There’s also a Kitchenaid mixer attachment for spiralizing noodles.
 (I recommend doing this when zucchini is in season.)
-Turn these noodles into an awesome Vietnamese Avocado Zoodle bowl!
+Turn these noodles into an awesome Vietnamese Avocado Zoodle bowl (just ditch the tofu!).

 19. Lobster Salad with Avocado

 Savory decadence!
 Experiment with fresh flavor combinations like citrus, parsley, and mint in this lobster avocado salad.

 Tender beef slow-cooked with cilantro, citrus, chiles, and garlic.
 Top with fresh avocados, of course!

 Avocado adds healthy fats to this lean and flavorful burger.
 Avocado tzatziki sauce tops it off.
 (Correction: Despite the title, the recipe leaves out feta…add along with the other ingredients and mix, or top with feta shortly after grilling.)

 22. Avocado Breakfast Bake

 Load up on protein and fiber first thing in the morning with this simple breakfast bake.
 Yes, this does involved cooked avocado…which isn’t everyone’s cup of tea.
 But if you really love avocado give this a try!
 The key is to season it well with flavorful toppings.